Pieing: Slapstick

 Pieing has its origins in the "pie in the face" gag from slapstick comedy.
-It appears on stage in the music hall sketches of the English theatre impresario Fred Karno.
+It made its first appearance in a music hall sketch called Mumming Birds (1904) produced by the English theatre impresario Fred Karno for the Hackney Empire in London.
+Immensely popular, it became the longest-running sketch the music halls produced.
+Charlie Chaplin and Stan Laurel, both employed by Karno, were among the music hall comedians who partook in the sketch, while Charlie's older brother Sydney was the first of the brothers to perform it for Karno.

 It was first seen in film in the 1909 Essanay Studios silent film Mr. Flip starring Ben Turpin.
-In the story, Turpin has a pie pushed into his face for taking liberties with several women.
+In the story, Turpin has a pie pushed into his face for taking liberties with the woman behind the pie store counter.
 Beginning in 1913 with That Ragtime Band and A Noise from the Deep, filmmaker Mack Sennett became known for using one or two thrown pies in many of his comedy shorts.
 Sennett had a personal rule about who received the pies: "A mother never gets hit with a custard pie ...
 Mothers-in-law, yes.
 But mothers?
 Never."

+In 1915, Chaplin's film A Night in the Show, which includes the pie in the face gag, brings one of the classic music hall comedy sketches, Mumming Birds, known as A Night in an English Music Hall when Chaplin performed it on tour, into his film work.
 At least a half dozen films have been made incorporating extended pie-throwing battles.
-The first was Charlie Chaplin's Behind the Screen released in 1916.
+The first was Chaplin's Behind the Screen released in 1916.
 The definitive pie fight in film occurs in The Battle of the Century (1927) starring Stan Laurel and Oliver Hardy, using 3,000 pies.
 Our Gang's Shivering Shakespeare (1930) winds up with an auditorium full of people throwing pies.
 The 1935 short subject Keystone Hotel featured a large pie-fight ending with the camera taking a pie.
-Another major pie-fight film appeared (their first one ever): The Three Stooges' In the Sweet Pie and Pie (1941).
-Pieing had become such an established gag in Hollywood comedy that the song "Make 'Em Laugh" from Singin' In The Rain (1952) concludes with the line "And then you get a great big custard pie in the face!"
-A film involving pies was the comedy, The Great Race (1965); known for having the largest pie fight in cinematic history.
+Another major pie-fight, their first, appeared in The Three Stooges' In the Sweet Pie and Pie (1941).
+Pieing had become such an established gag in Hollywood comedy that the song "Make 'Em Laugh" from Singin' In The Rain (1952) concludes with the line "And then you get a great big custard pie in the face!", the movie itself involves a pieing scene.
+A film involving pies was the comedy The Great Race (1965), known for having the largest pie fight in cinematic history.
 Its $200,000 pie-fight scene used 4,000 pies and one large cake, and took five days to shoot.
 Pie fights also featured in Beach Party (1963), Smashing Time (1967) and Blazing Saddles (1974).
 In Bugsy Malone (1976), the "splurge guns" resembled spud guns which fired custard.
 Original plans called for Dr. Strangelove (1964) to end with a pie fight; the scene, though filmed, was ultimately deemed excessively farcical by director Stanley Kubrick and removed from the final cut.
 Surviving stills from the excised pie fight have appeared online.